Dave Attell: Career

 In 1995 and 1997, Attell appeared on Dr. Katz, Professional Therapist.

 In 1999, the network issued Attell an installment in the second season of Comedy Central Presents series.
 The same year the network signed him as a regular commentator to its satirical news series The Daily Show, on which he appeared for three years.
 Attell's commentary segment was called "The Ugly American".
 He returned for the finale episode of host Jon Stewart's tenure.

 In 2001, the television series Insomniac with Dave Attell premiered on Comedy Central.
 Attell described it as "Wild on E! for Ugly People".

 In 2003, Attell began appearing on Tough Crowd with Colin Quinn.
 The show featured many of the performers he works with at the New York City comedy club the Comedy Cellar and is based on the conversations they would have off-stage at the Olive Tree Cafe, the restaurant above the club.

 Attell appeared on Comedy Central's Last Laugh in 2007.
+His first one-hour special, Dave Attell: Captain Miserable aired December 8, 2007, on HBO.
 In 2008, Attell began hosting The Gong Show with Dave Attell for Comedy Central.
 Like the 1970s version, the show had a rotating panel of celebrity judges grading unusual acts.

 In May 2008, Attell announced a casting call on his MySpace page for Comedy Central's relaunch of The Gong Show.
 Attell was host, along with Greg Fitzsimmons serving as head writer on the series.
 However, The Gong Show with Dave Attell aired only from July to September 2008.

 In January 2010, he co-hosted the AVN Awards show, along with porn actresses Kirsten Price and Kayden Kross; and again in 2012 with co-hostesses Sunny Leone and Bree Olson.

 Attell returned to television on Showtime beginning October 20, 2011, in Dave's Old Porn, a TV series in which Attell views and jokes about retro 1970s and 1980s pornographic films with different guest comedians.
 Typically, during a given show, Attell and his guest view clips that give an overview of a particular retro porn star's career.
 Near the end of the show, that particular actor appears and also comments on clips from some of their films.

 In April 2014, Comedy Central premiered Comedy Underground with Dave Attell, a late-night stand-up comedy show taped live in New York.